Today's Articles

 Florence Kelley was born on this date in 1859.
 She was a white-American activist for civil rights and social reform.

-Kelley recruited a staff 12, and in 1894 they managed to persuade the state legislature to pass legislation controlling child labor.
+Kelley recruited a staff 12, and in 1894, they managed to persuade the state legislature to pass legislation controlling child labor.
 This included a law limiting women and children to a maximum of eight-hour days.
 A strong supporter of women's suffrage and American Civil Rights, Kelley helped to establish the National Association for the Advancement of Colored People (NAACP) in 1909.
-A committed pacifist, Kelley opposed USA involvement in World War I and was a member of the Woman's Peace Party (WPP) and the Women's International League for Peace and Freedom (WILPF).
+A committed pacifist, Kelley opposed the involvement of the USA in World War I and was a member of the Women's Peace Party (WPP) and the Women's International League for Peace and Freedom (WILPF).

 Kelley wrote several books, including "Some Ethical Gains Through Legislation" (1905), "Modern Industry in Relation to the Family" (1914), "The Supreme Court and Minimum Wage Legislation" (1925), and "Autobiography" (1927).
 Florence Kelley died in Germantown, PA., on February 17, 1932.